dnigh/ScoobyRom/ScoobyRom/README.md

 Required.
 Nothing to do as this library is already included pre-compiled (`/vendor/Florence.dll`).

-Did some bug fixes and improvements only for the GtkWidget part, included in ScoobyRom source.
+Did some bug fixes and improvements only for the Gtk# widget code, included in ScoobyRom source (`GtkWidgets/PlotWidget.cs`).

 Florence source code is pure C#, multi-platform.
 Currently, WinForms, Gtk#, and BitMap backends are implemented.

 <https://github.com/scottstephens/Florence>

-Older versions of Scoobyrom used *NPlot* which does not support interactive zoom, pan etc.
+Older versions of Scoobyrom (v0.6.x) used *NPlot.dll* which does not support interactive zoom, pan etc.
 The plot graphics look exactly the same.

 ##### *NPlot*
 Development is rather inactive for years but pretty good and compact.
-Cannot do 3D (surface) plots
- - therefore gnuplot is used!
+Cannot do 3D (surface) plots, therefore gnuplot is used!

 <http://netcontrols.org/nplot/wiki/>